-Class of asset Year ended 31 March 2020 Year ended 31 March 2019

-Plant and equipment (including Computers) 2-6 years 2-6 years

-Office equipments 5 years 5 years

-Furniture and fixtures 10 years 10 years

-Leasehold Premises Over the period Over the period
+Class of asset Year ended 31 March 2021 Year ended 31 March 2020 Plant and equipment (including Computers) 2-6 years 2-6 years Office equipments 5 years 5 years Furniture and fixtures 10 years 10 years Leasehold Premises Over the period of lease Over the period of lease Vehicles 4 years 4 years b.
+Intangible Assets :

-of lease of lease

-Vehicles 4 years 4 years

 Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
-The effect of change in estimate of useful life is accounted on prospective basis b.
-Intangible Assets :
+The effect of change in estimate of useful life is accounted on prospective basis